Foot Reflexology

 Perimenopause and Menopause

-8 out of 10 women in the UK experience some symptoms, the most common being hot flushes, night sweats and anxiety.
-When progesterone levels drop, and oestrogen becomes the dominant hormone, it can cause unpleasant menopause symptoms:
+8 out of 10 people in the UK who go through menopause experience symptoms.
+The most common include hot flushes, night sweats, and anxiety.
+As progesterone levels drop and estrogen can become the more dominant hormone, a range of other potentially unpleasant symptoms may arise:

-The menopause can also be a new beginning: a time when our sense of purpose as women can change enormously.
+For many, menopause can also be a time of re-evaluation and new beginnings, a period where one’s sense of purpose can shift significantly.

 “Just when the caterpillar thought the world was over, it became a butterfly”.